Sukhamjot-Singh/CalulatorDevOps/README.md

-This is a calculator made using DevOps(JENKINS, DOCKER, ANSIBLE).
+This is a scientific calculator made using DevOps(JENKINS, DOCKER, ANSIBLE).